 This implementation of SecureRandom outputs the XOR of two streams:

 Any calls to setSeed() will result in the implementation attempting to write the given seed to /dev/random.
 It will also call setSeed() on its SHA1PRNG instance using the given seed – this will always happen after the SHA1PRNG is already seeded using /dev/urandom.

 The output of the NativePRNG is the XOR of two streams:

 If generateSeed() is called, /dev/random is used to generate a seed.
-Note that since reads from /dev/random can block if insufficient entropy is available, the seed generation operation could hang.
+Note that since reads from /dev/random can block if insufficient entropy is available, the seed generation operation could stop responding.
 No configuration options are available to change this seed generation mechanism.

 Note that unlike what the Javadocs at http://docs.oracle.com/javase/7/docs/api/java/security/SecureRandom.html#generateSeed(int) state, the mechanism used to generate this seed is not the same as the mechanism used to seed NativePRNG instances as described in an earlier section.

 Although the NativePRNG uses SHA1PRNG, it overrides SHA1PRNG configuration options by explicitly seeding it using the output of /dev/urandom.
-The main issue to be aware of when using the NativePRNG is that calling generateSeed() could cause your code to hang.
+The main issue to be aware of when using the NativePRNG is that calling generateSeed() could cause your code to stop responding.